Doug Graham (Winners & Losers): Carla Hughes

 In July 2013, it was announced that actress Sibylla Budd had been cast as Head of Emergency Medicine, Carla Hughes, who would be a new love interest for Doug.
 Budd said that she was interested to see viewer reaction to her character becoming between Doug and Sophie.
 They decide to get married but begin to fight over the proceedings.
 Doug and Carla decide to spontaneously marry at their own engagement party.

 Vallejo told Seanna Cronin from The Toowoomba Chronicle that Sophie goes "crazy" and becomes determined to sabotage their relationship.
 But Sophie cannot deny that "Carla is a really awesome woman" which really annoys her.
 But still Sophie is convinced that she is meant to be with Doug.
 The actress believed it was the consistent scenario of realising that you love someone when they are with a new partner.
 Vallejo believed that the storyline offered closure for fans of Doug and Sophie.
 She concluded that "the Sophie and Doug storyline has been going on since the very beginning, what I love to watch on television is the 'will they, won't they'.
 Doug and Sophie have gone through a lot and this is the final axe (to grind) for their relationship."

 Carla performs a test and fears she cannot hear her babies' heartbeat.
 She asks Sophie to perform an ultrasound try to determine it.
 A Soap World writer revealed that Carla is desperate and "clings to her sometime love rival for support."
 Sophie is unable to detect the heartbeat.

 Reception

-For his portrayal of Doug, Wren was nominated in the "Most Popular New Talent" category at the 2012 Logie Awards.
+For his portrayal of Doug, Wren was nominated in the Most Popular New Talent category at the 2012 Logie Awards.
 Guy David from The Newcastle Herald said "for most of the show's first season, Doug was sort of sidelined, which was surprising.
 After all, he's a good-looking fella with a prestigious job in emergency medicine."
 A fellow critic from the outlet branded him the show's "resident nice guy".
+Commenting on the character's love interests, Cameron Adams of the Herald Sun stated "Doctor Doug (the bloke who spends half the show sans shirt) is finally getting some lovin' with Bec, the hot lotto millionaire who, you may remember, didn't marry Matt.
+Cut to Bec and Doug telling their exes they're now officially an item.
+Or whatever Sophie and Doug were – that one was complicated."
 Debi Enker (The Age) believed that Doug only served as "an understanding lover for Sophie".
 Their colleague Paul Kalina said that the story between Doug, Sophie, Bec and Matt was really complicated and ironic.
 A writer from the Illawarra Mercury said that Doug and Bec's car crash was the moment the show began to explore "darker territory" moving away from "bubbly Aussie drama".
 The Age's Clare Rigden branded Doug a "dreamboat" doctor.